What is the I-9 Form and Who Has to Complete it?

 The government can fine employers for errors associated with the I-9 form.

-Employers can be fined for:
+Employers can receive fines for:

 - Knowingly hiring someone that is not authorized to work in the U.S.